-Any of the following consequences, including but not limited to, may be used for violations of the discipline code: bus suspension, contact juvenile authorities/police, conference with administration/staff, cost-restitution, daily report/assignment sheet, evaluation/referral, expulsion, hotline call/referral to social services, loss of privileges, detentions, lunch detentions, in-school suspension, out-of-school suspension (up to 10 days), long-term suspension (more than 10 days), parent conference, parent notification, no contact agreements, peer mediation, penalty sentences/assignment, removal from class temporarily, schedule change, special seating, staffing with teacher, tutoring/homework center, and warning - verbal/written.
+Any of the following consequences may be used for violations of the discipline code, and include but are not limited to: bus suspension, contact juvenile authorities/police, conference with administration/staff, cost-restitution, daily report/assignment sheet, evaluation/referral, expulsion, hotline call/referral to social services, loss of privileges, detentions, lunch detentions, in-school suspension, out-of-school suspension (up to 10 days), long-term suspension (more than 10 days), parent conference, parent notification, no contact agreements, peer mediation, penalty sentences/assignment, removal from class temporarily, schedule change, special seating, staffing with teacher, tutoring/homework center, and warning - verbal/written.
 Students who are suspended from school due to acts of violence, drug-related activity, or other specified offenses are prohibited from being with 1000 feet of school property.